 Also of interest is that Senoia has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Senoia does not have a public transit system used by locals to get to and from work.
+Senoia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Senoia in 2022 was $53,325, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $213,300 for a family of four.